Catmint Vs Catnip: What’s the Difference?

 • Catmint Vs catnip are perennials, which means they will reseed themselves.
 To prevent overcrowding, divide your plants every few years.

-• Catmint Vs catnip produce white or purple flowers, which are a valuable source of food for pollinators.
+• Catmint Vs catnip produces white or purple flowers, which are a valuable source of food for pollinators.
 Deadhead your plants regularly to encourage continuous blooming throughout the growing season.

 Growing catmint Vs catnip is easy and rewarding.
 With a little bit of care and attention, you can enjoy these beautiful and fragrant plants in your garden or landscape for years to come.